A list of famous English people.

 Princess Diana (1961-1997) Born Sandringham, Diana married Prince Charles and gained a high profile for her humanitarian work and the support she gave to various charities.
 After her marriage broke down, she continued to remain in the public limelight until her untimely death, whilst chased by the paparazzi in Paris.

-David Cameron (1966 – ) Born in London, Cameron is leader of the Conservative party and Prime Minister since 2010.
+David Cameron (1966 – ) Born in London, Cameron was leader of the Conservative party and Prime Minister from 2010-16.
 Cameron led the UK into a referendum on EU membership and resigned as PM after the UK voted to leave in June 2016.

 David Beckham (1975 – ) Born Leytonstone, London Beckham is a footballer, who is one of England’s most capped players.
 He won many domestic honours with Manchester United and Real Madrid.
 He is equally as famous off the pitch due to his showbiz lifestyle with his wife Victoria Beckham.

 Citation: Pettinger, Tejvan “Famous English People”, Oxford, UK www.biographyonline.net, 11th Feb 2013.
 Last updated 8 March 2018.